Ever look into your baby’s eyes and wonder what’s going on upstairs? Well, it may be much more than you think.

 Interesting note: The children most attuned to this milk and cracker injustice were more likely to share their toys and make other unselfish displays in subsequent studies.

-Looking for more proof of how smart babies are?
+Looking for more proof of how smart baby is?

-Pick up a copy of The Scientist in the Crib (it’s available used on Amazon for $.01).
+Pick up a copy of The Scientist in the Crib.
 A friend gave us this book before Griffin was born, and we breezed right through it.
 It’s an insightful look at how much babies know and learn – and how much we instinctually teach them.
 It’s also fascinating to see how scientists study very young babies.
 For example, they can test an infant’s interest in things by measuring how quickly or slowly they suck a pacifier.

 How about you?

-Has your baby ever surprised you with her smarts?
+Has your smart baby ever surprised you with her budding braininess?
 Has he just “known” something without you teaching him?
 Share with us in the comments below!